mlflow/mlflow/docs/source/model/dependencies.rst

 .. note::

     Once you log the model with dependencies, it is advisable to test it in a sandbox environment to avoid any dependency issues when deploying the model to production.
-Since MLflow 2.10.0, you can use the ``mlflow.models.predict`` API to quickly test your model in a virtual environment.
+Since MLflow 2.10.0, you can use the :py:func:`mlflow.models.predict()` API to quickly test your model in a virtual environment.
 Please refer to :ref:`Validating Environment for Prediction <validating-environment-for-prediction>` for more details.